In the intense, polarized climate of our society, many people of faith are persuaded that topics deemed “political” are best avoided.

 Finland

 In the same week Bill C-9 was passed a ruling by the Supreme Court of Finland made headlines.
-A former cabinet minister in the Finnish parliament who is an evangelical Christian was recently convicted of inciting hatred against a minority group in a booklet she published in 2004, Male and Female He Created Them: Homosexual Relationships Challenge the Christian Understand
+A former cabinet minister in the Finnish parliament, and an evangelical Christian was convicted of inciting hatred against a minority group in a booklet she published in 2004, Male and Female He Created Them: Homosexual Relationships Challenge the Christian Understanding of Humanity.

-Christians criticized the ruling.
+Christian publications and organizations worldwide criticized the ruling.
 “She was just sharing Bible verses.”
-Canadian leaders were quick to connect Bill C-9 and the Finnish ruling, warning of what would become Canadian pastors’ legal issues.
+Canadian leaders were quick to connect Bill C-9 and the Finnish ruling.
+They cautioned that Canadian pastors could soon face significant legal challenges.

 But is that the whole story?
 The Finnish court’s decision was not based on a Biblical text, but on the accused’s description of homosexuality as a “psychosexual developmental disorder and sexual abnormality.”